facil-io/cstl/fio-stl/400 server.md

 Links an object to a connection's lifetime, calling the `on_close` callback once the connection has died.

-If the `io` is NULL, the value will be set for the global environment, in which case the `on_close` callback will only be called once the process exits.
+If the `io` is `NULL`, the value will be set for the global environment, in which case the `on_close` callback will only be called once the process exits.

 The function is shadowed by the helper MACRO that allows the function to be called using named arguments: